h0m4m/rental-admin/README.md

 # Rental Admin

-Rental Admin is a multitenant React-admin application designed to manage rental businesses.
+Rental Admin is a multitenant React-admin application designed for managing rental businesses.
 It leverages Supabase as the backend service for authentication, data storage, and real-time database operations.
 The application is optimized for managing cars, contracts, and users, with customizable data views and forms.

 ## Features